"

 Notebook with pen laying open on a desk.

-Photo by Jessica Lewis is licensed under the Unsplash License.
+Photo by Jessica Lewis, Unsplash License.

 “I write because I don’t know what I think until I read what I say.”- Flannery O’Connor